REVIEW: Study Questions for Essential Information

 Are there any situations today where we can be confident that it is clear to cross whenever it is quiet?

 4. Can a crossing be a Situation of Uncertainty at one time and a Situation of Confidence at another? (

 5. Are there any rules or guidelines for figuring out whether you are in a Situation of Uncertainty for gap judgment, other than carefully observing how well you can hear or see the vehicles?

 That is, are there any features of crossings (such as hills and bends in the street, width of the crossing, speed of traffic,

 etc.) that we know can predict whether or not there is a Situation of Uncertainty for gap judgment?

 6. How can we recognize Situations of Uncertainty?

 7. Can we rely on crossing strategies such as starting to cross with a car that was waiting at the stop sign on the parallel street beside us?

-8. In the Procedure to Develop Judgment of the Detection of Traffic, what should you do to help ensure that students can recognize situations of uncertainty for gap judgment?
+8. What should you do to help ensure that students can recognize situations of uncertainty for gap judgment?

-11. What are the specific steps for using the TMAD (Review) and Determining Gaps in Approaching Traffic (Review)?
+What are the steps for Determining Gaps in Approaching Traffic?
+(Review)